osdjp-lab/msc-degree-scripts/1-preprocessing/all-window-selection/README.md

 ## Base goal

-1. Save data for default model forecasts for training and test sets.
++ Save accuracy data for default model forecasts for training and test sets.
-2. Plot forecasts on single graph for each dataset preprocessing methodology.
+- Plot forecasts on single graph for each dataset preprocessing methodology.
-3. For each model, for each dataset preprocessing methodology for the best forecasting shift export a single file containing the best score and preprocessing path.
+- For each model, for each dataset preprocessing methodology for the best forecasting shift export a single file containing the best score and preprocessing path.
-4. Pick the best set of data preprocessing steps and shifts for each model.
+- Pick the best set of data preprocessing steps and shifts for each model.

 ## Optimizations